neha-r-p/Sprint-Challenge-Form-Management/README.md

 - [ ] Why are forms used so often in web applications and software?

+    To collect data from users

 - [ ] What advantages are there by using a forms library like Formik?

+    These libraries abstract away complexity from creating forms (eg handling state and submit).

 - [ ] Why do we write tests for our apps?

+    To make sure the app works as it should (rendering, functionality), and to debug the smaller components so you don't have to fight a giant cockroach boss villain in the future, which will save time

 ## Project Set Up